 Wirtschaftsprüfer, Steuerberater, Rechtsanwälte ┃ Wirtschaftskanzlei in Ungarn

-In today’s day and age it is not just tax returns that are submitted electronically to the Tax Authority in Hungary.
-In addition to information provided by taxpayers in the form of filings, there is a constant influx of data into the electronic systems of the Tax Authority also from third parties.
+In addition to the findings of artificial intelligence, information provided by taxpayers in the form of filings, there is a constant influx of data into the electronic systems of the Tax Authority also from third parties.
 Below we examine these sources of information and the legal grounds that they are based upon.

 Certain third parties are obliged to provide tax information to the Hungarian Tax Authority automatically or upon request by law.
 These include banks and insurances which need to fulfill reporting requirements.
 Contracting parties under civil law are also required to provide tax relevant information.
 In addition there is a system of exchange of tax information with foreign tax authorities in the European Union and in other states.

 VAT-related filings, such as VAT-returns or Intrastat are an important source of information for tax authorities world-wide.
 In Hungary the Tax Authority NAV has direct access to invoices issued by taxpayers, because, as based on specific rules, the content of invoices including VAT must electronically be transmitted to the Tax Authority upon issuance.
 Also, the movement of goods by transportation in Hungary is monitored by a digital system called EKAER, where companies must declare the precise route of goods delivered.
 While the system was initially designed to prevent VAT fraud, it contains a plethora of information that the Tax Authority can use in tax audits.
 As of 1st January 2021, only those products must be reported for EKAER, which are listed in the Schedule to the Decree 51/2014 (Dec 31) of the Minister for the National Economy on the determination of risky products in association with the operation of the Electronic Public Road Transportation Control System.